 Subsequently, when they make sure that they have found a “wealthy victim” they start to communicate with the victim by sending a “hello” message.
 After talking to the victim for a while, they invite the victim to Skype App to talk more, and after talking on Skype for some time, the suspect makes the victims watch a video of a woman taking her clothes off.
 After the strip video show, the suspect says, the victim should do the same thing.
 Because the victim sees a girl taking her clothes off, he feels comfortable with doing the same thing and he thinks he can do the same thing self-confidently.
 When the victim takes his clothes off and even does the things that the suspect asks him to do, his video is recorded by the suspect and at that time blackmail starts.

-After recording the video, the suspect shows it to the victim his video and threatens him by publishing the video on the internet or sending the video to his family, friends or boss.
+After recording the video, the suspect shows it to the victim, then he threatens him by publishing the video on the internet, or sending the video to his family, friends, or boss.
 Sometimes they even say they will publish the video on the internet with some unpleasant scenarios, like child abuse…Skype scams are serious crimes, and the suspects of this crime mainly focus on pressurizing the victim.
-Their ultimate aim is pushing the victim to pay money without giving him a chance to think about what he can do.
+Their ultimate aim is to push the victim to pay money without giving him a chance to think about what he can do.

 Video Blackmail and Webcam Scams

 In addition to the cyber crimes committed via Skype (skype scam), another popular type of cybercrimes is blackmail over videos and webcam.
 And similar romance scams via Whatsapp and other instant messaging applications such as Tango, Viber etc. We experienced that suspects, particularly from Bulgaria, Ivory Coast, Morocco, Turkey, and Ukraine, have committed this crime in recent years.

 How to prevent becoming a victim of this crime?